Updated: Nov 10

 Hoot chose me and I mean he REALLY CHOSE ME.

-His persistence paid off, as I had been telling his breeder for months before the puppies were born that I was only interested in a blue merle or black tri girl, but here we are...
+His persistence paid off, as I had been telling his breeder for months that I was only interested in a blue merle or black tri girl, but here we are...

-When he and his littermates turned three weeks old I finally caved and admitted that little "Chandler Bing" (the litter theme was names from the sitcom Friends) was meant to come home with me (see photo below of me caving.)
+When he and his littermates turned three weeks old I finally caved and admitted that little "Chandler Bing" was meant to come home with me (see photo below of me caving.)

 Now, that very BIG personality in such a small body has kept our focus on life skills #lifeskills #lifeskillsforthewin the entire time he has been a member of my family.
 It means Agility skills have been on the back burner, but eventually we will get around to those.